SameerSDurgoji/VSD_Advanced_Physical_Design/README.md

 * Anlaysing the results of each step and improving the design by changing design strategies and parameters.
 * Performing timing analysis and resolving design violations.

-# Day 1: Inception of open-source EDA, OpenLANE and Sky130 PDK #
+# Day 1: Inception of opensource EDA, OpenLANE and Sky130 PDK #
 ## How to talk to computers ##
 ### Introduction to RISC V ###
 * What is an Instruction Set Architecture?